 As an established security operations organization, Arctic Wolf understands the complexities of compliance and has experience helping previously analog-first businesses improve their security posture and continue their security journey.
 As mentioned above, trying to maintain both compliance and security can be difficult in-house, so choosing a partner may be the best solution.

-The Arctic Wolf® Managed Detection and Response (MDR) solution provides not only 24×7 monitoring and threat detection but can help auto dealerships be in the best position to meet the new Safeguards Rule requirements.
+Arctic Wolf Security Operations, led by Arctic Wolf® Managed Detection and Response (MDR) provides 24×7 monitoring and threat detection and can help auto dealerships be in the best position to meet the Safeguards Rule requirements.

 Benefits include:

-Every new requirement for auto dealerships is covered by Arctic Wolf, who combines cutting-edge technology with human expertise to further your organization’s security journey.
+Every new requirement for auto dealerships is covered by Arctic Wolf, which combines cutting-edge technology with human expertise to further your organization’s security journey.

 Learn more about the FTC rule change and how to prepare your organization with our dedicated auto dealership hub.